Priyanka4pc/MLOps-Tutorial/README_V2.md

   ![Add Notification Channel](ss-record/notification-channel.gif)

 - Once this setting is updated we can create predictions with drifted features and see the alerts in next monitoring pipeline.
-- Once an alert is created the retraining pipeline is triggered which will train on the new data + test data and deploy a new version of the model.
+- Once an alert is created the retraining pipeline is triggered which will train on the new data + test data and deploy a new version of the model and update the monitoring job for the new model.
+It'll again calculate the baseline and then will transition from updating state to running state.

->> NOTE: 1000 monitoring requests are required for the monitoring pipeline to start.
+- 1000 monitoring requests are required for the monitoring pipeline to calculate the schema.